carrasaj/AWSRealTimeDataProcessingPipeline/README.md

 # AWS Real-Time Data Processing Pipeline

 ## Overview
 This project demonstrates a real-time and batch data processing pipeline built entirely on AWS.
+I utilize sample data, generated from a python script for this project.
 The pipeline processes real-time IoT-like streaming data, enriches it with metadata from batch data, and provides insights via Amazon QuickSight dashboards.
+I built this as my second AWS project to gain hands on experience with real time data streams using Kinesis and to learn QuickSight and Athena.

 ### Key AWS Services Used
 - **Amazon Kinesis**: Captures real-time streaming data from simulated IoT devices.